recall704/celery-zh-with-en/canvas_designing_workflows.md

 4
 ```

-But, you can also make incomplete signatures to create what we call partials:
+But, you can also make incomplete signatures to create what we call *partials*:

 ```
 # incomplete partial: add(?, 2)
 >>> s2 = add.s(2)
 ```

-s2 is now a partial subtask that needs another argument to be complete, and this can be resolved when calling the subtask:
+`s2` is now a partial subtask that needs another argument to be complete, and this can be resolved when calling the subtask:

 ```
 # resolves the partial: add(8, 2)